fbpx

 • Bid Adieu

-Exit towards Indian bordering town Jaigoan and Drop till Bagdora.
+Exit towards Indian bordering town Jaigoan and Drop till Bagdogra Airport(IXB).
 Dont forget to take your pictures before you give us a hug.
 (Airdrop/Telegram/Whatsapp)

 Inclusions